Become an AEW Facilitator

 Who Are Facilitators and What Do They Do?

-Experienced facilitators report positive experiences—fun, rewarding, professionally valuable, even life-changing.
+Facilitators report positive experiences—fun, rewarding, professionally valuable, even life-changing.

 Co-facilitation: More Brains, More Support